Diseases & Conditions

 What health problems might I have later in life as a result of scoliosis?

 Problems with scoliosis later in life are related to the size and location of the curve in the spine.
-In general, people with curves less than 30° have the same risks for back pain as people without scoliosis.
-People with larger, untreated curves (over 50° to 60°) are more likely to develop back pain, particularly in the lower back.
+In general, people with curves less than 30 degrees have the same risks for back pain as people without scoliosis.
+People with larger (over 50 to 60 degrees), untreated curves are more likely to develop back pain, particularly in the lower back.

 Will I have a hump on my back when I get older?